IgniteUI/igniteui-docfx/jp/components/grids_templates/selection.md

 ﻿@@if (igxName === 'IgxGrid') {
 ---
 title: Angular Grid Multi-Cell Selection | Ignite UI for Angular | infragistics
-_description: Check how easy it is to use Row and Multi-cell data select of the Ignite ui Angular Material table by using angular events, API or with mouse interactions.
+_description: Check how easy it is to use Row and Multi-cell data select of the Ignite UI for Angular Material table by using angular events, API or with mouse interactions.
 _keywords: data select, igniteui for angular, infragistics
 _language: ja
 ---